 I understand you may have lofty goals for yourselves and you’re very disciplined about achieving them.
 And I applaud you!!!
 I know you’ll get out into the world and work diligently to make it a better place and leave your mark.
 To be honest, we need more people like you!
 But here’s the thing… we need them to be healthy and well enough to do the work!
 We need them to be around for a long time!
 Damaging your health by pulling all nighters, burning yourself out with stress and neglecting the needs of your body is a recipe for disaster.
 You need BALANCE!
 You can’t perform at your best if you aren’t well nourished, well rested and getting an activity outlet.
 Those are the facts!
 Put it in your schedule and stick to it!
 Remember, your brain needs fuel, it needs TLC, give it what it needs!

 And here’s something it’s hard to see right now… you are more than your grades.
-You are more than your accomplishments!
-You have value innately.
+More than your accomplishments!
+Your value is innate.
 So, do yourself a favor and make weekly self-care a part of your routine as well!

 I’m going to spill the beans on the truth about work!
 Ready?!?!
 That whole thing about “do what you love, and you’ll never work a day in your life” is a complete and total lie!
 So is “find your dream job”.
 So, if you aren’t 100% satisfied with your work life 100% of the time, join the crowd.
 No one is!
 I mean, seriously, I work for myself in my passion profession doing a job I literally invented and honestly, sometimes I don’t like it!
 That’s real!